neard/neard/README.md

 ## Download

 First, read the [Requirements Wiki page](../../wiki/Requirements).<br />
-Then go to the [releases page](https://github.com/crazy-max/neard/releases) and download one of the available archive formats :
+Then go to the [releases page](https://github.com/crazy-max/neard/releases) and download one of the available archive :
 * `neard-x.x.xx.7z`
 * `neard-x.x.xx.zip`